-Major League Baseball, Mariners unveil 2020 regular season schedule
+First look: Mariners’ 2020 regular-season schedule has Seattle playing NL East in interleague play

 Perhaps they will start 13-2 again.

-With slightly less fanfare and buildup than the NFL, Major League Baseball announced the 2020 schedule for all teams.
+With slightly less fanfare and buildup than the NFL, Major League Baseball announced the 2020 schedule for all teams Monday.

 The Mariners will start next season at home and not on another continent.
 They will open at T-Mobile Park on March 26, hosting the Texas Rangers for a four-game series.
 The seven-game homestand will conclude with three games vs. the Minnesota Twins.